By Darianne Hudson

 Why This Matters: Historically, art trading was an exclusive, and mainly white, realm of investing.
 Black art was underrepresented due to the reliance on galleries, making it harder for these artists to live sustainably from their craft.
 However, cryptocurrencies are changing this through waves that continue to shock economists, and shift the tide in terms of equity and profitability of digital artists.
 Blockchain allows them to sell digital artwork with fractional ownership: creating as many “fractions” as they want and selling to owners who buy only a fraction of the piece.
 Fractional ownership increases an owner’s chances of meaningful return on investment.

-Artists are also able to sell directly to buyers without the use of a middleman or art dealer, that traditionally acts as a third party broker.
-This puts the artists in the driver’s seat, and it means more money goes directly to them.
-Just this month Christie’s auction house sold Beeple’s first 5,000 “Everydays,” digital art for a record $69 million.
+Artists are also able to sell directly to buyers without the use of a middleman Earlier this year Christie’s auction house sold Beeple’s first 5,000 “Everydays,” digital art for a record $69 million.

 While this is a new space, some Black celebrities are not new to collecting and investing in art: Oprah Winfrey, Grant Hill, Swizz Beats, Alicia Keys, Jay-Z, Beyonce and Danny Simmons (brother of Rev Run & Russell Simmons) have extensive African and African-American Art collections.